cosmos/developer-portal/hands-on-exercise/1-native/5-add-query.md

 # Add your first query

 In the [previous section](./4-add-message.md) you added a message that lets you create new games.
-However you cannot retrieve them yet as there is no query type defined.
+However, other than dumping the full storage, you cannot retrieve them yet as there is no query type defined.
 This section fixes that.
 You will:

 * Add a query type to retrieve a game by index.
 * Add all the necessary keeper and message server functions.